Moose Johnson

 Thomas Ernest "Moose" Johnson (February 26, 1886 - March 25, 1963), also known as Ernie Johnson, was a Canadian ice hockey player whose professional career spanned from 1905 to 1931.

 He was a member of four Stanley Cup winning teams between 1905 and 1910 with the Montreal Wanderers of the Eastern Canada Amateur Hockey Association (ECAHA) and later the National Hockey Association (NHA).
 He moved west, and switched from left wing to defence, in 1911 to join the newly formed Pacific Coast Hockey Association (PCHA).
-He spent the following decade playing with the New Westminster Royals, Portland Rosebuds and Victoria Aristocrats where he was named a PCHA first-team all-star eight times and played in the 1916 Stanley Cup Finals with Portland.
+He spent the following decade playing with the New Westminster Royals, Portland Rosebuds and Victoria Aristocrats where he was named a PCHA first-team all-star eight times and played in the 1916 Stanley Cup Final with Portland.

 Johnson later played minor professional hockey in California, Minnesota and Oregon before retiring at the age of 45.
 Johnson was known for using perhaps the longest stick in the game's history, giving him a 99 in reach.
 Johnson was inducted into the Hockey Hall of Fame in 1952.